CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Experiments

 \subsubsection{Determining the Optimal Point for Fusion}

 We conduct a series of experiments using a 5-layer model composed of MPNNs and fusion layers (either CongFu or cross-attention layers).
 The fusion layers are applied after the MPNNs, which initially encode each graph independently, without any information exchange.
-This study aims to highlight the importance of conditional fusion (CongFu) between graphs and to identify the optimal point for initiating information sharing, referred to as 'fusion injection'.
+The idea behind the middle fusion is, firstly, to let the model learn representations of drugs separately, then learn the interaction of each drug with the cell line (as it was in MatchMaker), and finally combine representations of drugs and a cell line together.
+The aim of this study is to highlight the importance of conditional fusion (CongFu) between graphs and to identify the optimal point for initiating information sharing, referred to as 'fusion injection'.

-As illustrated in Figure \ref{fusion-inject}, the Fusion layer represents the layer in the model where fusion begins, i.e., the number of preceding MPNN layers.
+On Figure \ref{fusion-inject}, the x-axis (Fusion layer) represents the layer in the model where fusion begins, i.e., the number of preceding MPNN layers.
 For instance, for $F_l = 2$, the model consists of $2$ MPNN layers followed by $3$ fusion layers.
 Overall, starting from $F_l = 1$, the models with CongFu layers consistently outperform those with cross-attention layers.
-The study reveals that in transductive and leave-drug setups, the optimal model configuration includes $3$ MPNN layers and $2$ CongFu layers.
+The study reveals that in transductive and leave-drug-out setups, the optimal model configuration includes $3$ MPNN layers and $2$ CongFu layers.
 However, for the leave-comb setup, the model requires $4$ MPNNs.